chmouel/jira-ohsofancy/README.md

 # JIRA - OHSOFANCY

+A collection of tools for JIRA.
+It aim to get your JIRA tasks done as quickly as possible.

-A simple tool to create a Jira Issue and save you 3 minutes and 37 seconds back to your life each time you are creating an issue on the web interface.
+ * **jira-new-issue** -- A simple tool to create a Jira Issue and save you 3 minutes and 37 seconds back to your life each time you are creating an issue on the web interface.

-This will use fzf for quick filtering of fields and spin up your `$EDITOR` to type your issue description.
+This will use [fzf](https://github.com/junegunn/fzf) for quick filtering and spin up your `$EDITOR` so you can confortably type your issue description.

 # REQUIREMENT